Index estimates for harmonic Gauss maps: The Gauss map of hypersurfaces in Lie groups

 \item[3.]{\it The projective space $\mathbb{R}P^3$.} We consider a bi-invariant metric on $\mathsf{SO}(3)$.
 It is known that the image of the adjoint representation of $\mathsf{SO}(3)$ is $\mathsf{SO}(3)$ itself.
 In other words, under the adjoint representation, $\mathsf{SO}(3)$ maps to the rotation group $\mathsf{SO}(3)$, which has two orbits when acting on $O_3$.
 Therefore, using (\ref{invariant}) again, we get

 \end{itemize}

 Recalling the classification of 3-dimensional Lie groups with a bi-invariant metric (see \cite{EFFR}), we can summarize the above discussion as follows.

 \begin{lemma} Let $\Sigma$ be an orientable surface immersed in a three-dimensional Lie group $\mathbb{G}^3$ equipped with a bi-invariant metric.
-Then, the invariant shape operator $\alpha$ is either identically zero or takes one of the following forms:
+Then, the invariant shape operator $\mathcal{A}$ is either identically zero or takes one of the following forms on orthonormal basis $B$ of left invariant vector fields $B$:

 \end{lemma}